 The mission of Choral Arts is the pursuit of excellence in choral repertoire and performance, and the commitment to promote and share the art of choral music through education and public outreach.

-In its 51 years, The Choral Arts Society of Washington (Choral Arts) established and maintains a dedication to excellence.
-Led by Artistic Director Scott Tucker, Choral Arts’ commitment to artistic excellence is demonstrated by frequent invitations to perform regularly with the National Symphony Orchestra (NSO) and other world-class orchestras including London Symphony, Philadelphia Orchestra, Baltimore Symphony, and the Mariinsky Orchestra, as well as alongside legendary conductors such as Christoph Eschenbach, Valery Gergiev, Marin Alsop and Yannick Nézet-Séguin.
+Established in 1965, The Choral Arts Society of Washington (Choral Arts) maintains a dedication to excellence in choral repertoire and performance.
+Led by Artistic Director Scott Tucker, Choral Arts’ commitment to artistic excellence is demonstrated by frequent invitations to perform with the National Symphony Orchestra (NSO) and other world-class orchestras including the London Symphony, Philadelphia Orchestra, Baltimore Symphony, and the Mariinsky Orchestra, as well as alongside legendary conductors such as Christoph Eschenbach, Valery Gergiev, Marin Alsop and Yannick Nézet-Séguin.
 Choral Arts is committed to connecting choral music to the world’s growing diversity, and partners with global organizations to develop inspiring programs while standing on a secure financial and stable governance foundation.

-Today Choral Arts is comprised of two performing groups: the Choral Arts Chorus, a symphonic chorus featuring 190+ singers and the 27-member Choral Arts Chamber Singers, now in their second season.
-Choral Arts produces an annual concert season primarily at the John F. Kennedy Center for the Performing Arts including fall and spring concerts, a Christmas series, a choral tribute to Martin Luther King, Jr., Concerts for Students, and a chamber series in intimate venues in addition to our frequent artistic collaborations.
+Today Choral Arts is comprised of three performing groups: the Choral Arts Chorus, a symphonic chorus, the Choral Arts Chamber Singers, established in 2014, and the Choral Arts Youth Choir.
+Choral Arts produces an annual concert season primarily at the John F. Kennedy Center for the Performing Arts including fall and spring concerts, a Christmas series, a choral tribute to Dr. Martin Luther King, Jr., Concerts for Students, and a chamber series in intimate venues in addition to our frequent artistic collaborations.

-Other recent invitations include Choral Arts’ 2016 performance of Mahler Symphony No. 8 (Symphony of a Thousand) with The Philadelphia Orchestra and conductor Yannick Nézet-Séguin marking the 100th anniversary of the US premiere by the orchestra, and performing with Andrea Bocelli and Baltimore Symphony Orchestra.
-Choral Arts recently completed a five-city tour of China with the Qingdao Symphony Orchestra at the invitation of the Chinese Ministry of Culture.
+Invitations include Choral Arts’ 2016 performances of Mahler’s Symphony No. 8 (Symphony of a Thousand) with The Philadelphia Orchestra and conductor Yannick Nézet-Séguin marking the 100th anniversary of the US premiere by the orchestra, and Verdi’s Messa da Requiem with the Baltimore Symphony Orchestra and conductor Marin Alsop.
+Engagements with the NSO include Beethoven’s Ninth Symphony with conductor Christoph Eschenbach, and Orff’s Carmina Burana at Wolf Trap in July 2017 and Verdi’s Messa da Requiem in March 2018 with conductor Gianandrea Noseda.

 Landmark recordings featuring Choral Arts include Rachmaninoff’s Vespers, conducted by Mstislav Rostropovich and Mahler Symphony No. 8 (Symphony of a Thousand) with the London Symphony Orchestra under the direction of Valery Gergiev.